Aurora-UJS/sentry_nav_26/README.md

-Sentry Nav 26
+# Sentry Nav 26

 A modular navigation system built with ROS 2 Jazzy and Nav2 for autonomous robot navigation.

 Overview

 This workspace contains packages for simulation, localization, mapping, navigation, and system integration, designed for modular development and testing with Gazebo Harmonic and Nav2.
-Packages

-sentry_common: Common utilities and data structures.
-sentry_sim: Gazebo Harmonic simulation environment.
-sentry_nav: Navigation core (planners, controllers, behavior trees).
-sentry_localization: Localization using AMCL or robot_localization.
-sentry_mapping: Map generation using SLAM Toolbox.
-sentry_bringup: System integration and launch files.
-sentry_msgs: Custom messages, services, and actions.

 Prerequisites